shaperbr/brightslider/README.md

 Create a folder /opt/brightslider and put everything there.

-To run, just execute python3 slider.py and it will open on your second screen at the top left.
+To run, just execute nohup python3 slider.py & and it will open on your second screen at the top left.

 Should be on gnome system tray to show, hide and close.

 I suggest to put it into gnome initialize the script

-This is running on Ubuntu 22.10 with Wayland.
+This is running on Ubuntu 22.04 with X11 and Wayland.

+I'm currenctly running PopOS.